 - 8.1.
 Funerals will normally only be permitted Monday to Friday 09.30 15.00 (excluding Bank or other Public Holidays).
 It may be possible to arrange funerals outside of these times subject to additional cost.
 Please contact the Manager/Clerk if a time outside of the permitted hours is required. - 8.2.
+All funerals will be subject to the control of the Council's designated officer, who will meet the cortege and direct it to the Chapel and/or grave as appropriate. - 8.3.
 The time appointed for an interment must be punctually observed.
-The Council reserves the right to delay a late arriving funeral in the event that it impacts on another service. - 8.3.
-Services in the cemetery/burial ground chapel must not exceed 30 minutes, unless special arrangements for a longer time have been made with the Manager/Clerk and the appropriate fee paid. - 8.4.
-It is the responsibility of the person making the funeral arrangements to organize a Minister or Officiant for the funeral if one is required. - 8.5.
+The Council reserves the right to delay a late arriving funeral in the event that it impacts on another service. - 8.4.
+Services in the cemetery/burial ground chapel must not exceed 30 minutes, unless special arrangements for a longer time have been made with the Manager/Clerk and the appropriate fee paid. - 8.5.
+It is the responsibility of the person making the funeral arrangements to organize a Minister or Officiant for the funeral if one is required. - 8.6.
 Any floral tributes from the funeral will be placed on top of the grave following backfilling, and will remain in situ for a minimum of 14 days before being cleared by Council staff (unless family have already removed them).